Klarna Buy Now, Pay Later Review

 Klarna is a buy now, pay later (BNPL) platform that allows consumers to finance everyday purchases.

-- Several plans to choose from: Eligible borrowers have up to four financing plans to choose from: Pay in 4 installments, Pay in 30 days, financing over six to 24 months and the Klarna Card.
+- Several plans to choose from: Eligible borrowers have multiple financing plans to choose from: Pay in 4 installments, Pay in 30 days and financing up to 24.

-- Low (or no) down payments: With the exception of Pay in 4, borrowers don’t have to put any money down to purchase an item.
+- Low (or no) down payments: With the exception of Pay in 4 and Pay in Full, you won’t have to put any money down to purchase an item.
 When using Pay in 4, you’ll need to pay 25% of your purchase up front.

-- Usually no hard credit checks: Klarna typically only runs a soft credit check to determine your eligibility.
-However, it may require a hard check for its monthly financing option.
+- No hard credit checks: Klarna can be easier to qualify for because it only runs a soft credit check to determine your eligibility.

 - Best for digital-savvy borrowers with less-than-stellar credit and disciplined spending habits: If you aren’t comfortable using a mobile app or browser extension, Klarna could be frustrating.
 Otherwise, shoppers who can restrain themselves from overspending and don’t qualify for a 0% intro APR credit card might want to give Klarna a try.